Recipes Made Easy

 • Preheat the oven to 200℃ (180℃ fan)/400°F/gas mark Lightly grease a baking sheet with a little oil and place in the oven too heat while preparing the schnitzel.

-• Place each chicken breast between two sheets of cling film and beat with the flat side of a meat mallet or a rolling pin to flatten to about 1cm (½in thick).
+• Place each chicken breast between two sheets of cling film and beat with the flat side of a meat mallet or a rolling pin to flatten to a little thinner than 1cm (½in thick).

 • Coat the flattened chicken breasts lightly with flour, dip into the beaten egg, then coat with the breadcrumbs.